nigelr/selections/README.md

   <%= f.selections :category %>
 ```

-This will automatically look up the user_category selections.
+This will automatically look up the 'user_category' selections if 'category' does not exist

 ## Related Models